 Overview

-Melissa was awarded her PhD studentship from the GW4 Biomed MRC Doctoral Training Partnership.
-For her PhD, she is exploring the molecular mechanisms underlying pre-diagnostic thrombocytosis in lung cancer patients and evaluating its diagnostic value as part of the DISCO (DIagnosis of Symptomatic Cancer Optimally) team.
+Melissa is a PhD student and Graduate Research Assistant at the University of Exeter Medical School.
+For her PhD, she is evaluating the diagnostic value of pre-diagnostic thrombocytosis in lung cancer patients and exploring the underlying molecular mechanisms of this relationship.
 She is supervised by Professor Sarah Bailey, Professor Willie Hamilton, Professor Chris Scotton and Dr Giordano Pula.

 Qualifications